Travel in Austria

 The Danube Canal

-The Danube Canal (Donaukanal in German) flows leisurely through Vienna, right next to the Old Town center.
+The Danube Canal (Donaukanal) flows leisurely through Vienna, right next to the Old Town center.
 The canal stretches for 17 kilometers, and along its banks, there are a variety of restaurants, bars, and interesting buildings.
 To reach the canal, you need to cross the Ring Road from Schwedenplatz and go down the stairs towards the canal.
 Read about the attractions on the Danube Canal.

 The Jewish Street – Taborstraße